yanuragaj/Task-37-Terraform-Containerized-ML-Model-EC2/README.md

 This Module:

-  -> Launches an ALB in aws
+-> Launches an ALB in AWS

 -> Launches an EC2-instance and configure docker

-  -> Using Docker, it launches a container which is ML/DL ready-env and a ML model is deployed on Apache webserver and Exposes on Port No. 80
+-> Using Docker, it launches a container that is ML/DL ready-env and the ML model is deployed on Apache webserver and Exposes on Port No. 80

-  -> Now, we can get prediction of ML model using URL
+-> Now, we can get the prediction of the ML model using URL